probinso/introduction-git/README.md

 3. A `github` account setup
 4. You must know your `github` password

 Give your Github username to the TAs!
+Once you've been invited, we can get started.

 _If you didn't bring a computer, or are unfamiliar with terminal commands, make a friend_